seamapi/edgespec/docs/embedding.md

   // This is a thin wrapper over `await import()` to enable types, you can use `import * as shipsApi from "@acme/star-wars-ships` directly if you want. const shipsApi = await loadBundle("@acme/star-wars-ships")

-  return shipsApi.makeRequest(req, {
-    // This is important so that the ships API sees the correct path.
+  // The /ships base path is automatically removed from the request path that the ships API sees. return shipsApi.makeRequest(req)
-    removePathnamePrefix: "/ships",
-  })
 })
 ```